-BVES intends to transition from the Fire Safety Circuit Matrix to the WRRM to prioritize its WMP initiatives.
+BVES intends to transition from the Fire Safety Circuit Matrix to the FireSight (previously called the WRRM) to prioritize its WMP initiatives.
 The first runs of the WRRM were not completed in time to plan the 2023 WMP initiative work.
-The WRRM will be used in future WMP Updates.
-BVES believes that this change will provide a more detailed probabilistic model at the circuit and segment levels.
+FireSight (previous WRRM) was implemented in February 2023 and was initially used to create a baseline showing the state of BVES's service territory with no WMP grid hardening initiatives.
+Figure 7-2 and Figure 7-3 below shows the expected risk unmitigated for BVES's service territory.